 Kit asks for David’s help in unfolding the mystery behind her father’s death.
 David is more than willing to support Kit.
 Will their relationship survive after learning the truth?
-Find out more by reading What to Say Next.
+Find out more by reading the full story of the suspenseful What to Say Next.

 Author: Christine Riccio

 Again, But Better is a story about second chances and discovering oneself.
 Shane, the lead character, is living the near-perfect life of amazing grades, happy parents, and spends all her time either at the dorm or in the classes.
 Soon she realizes that something is missing from her life: fun.

 Shane signs up for a semester abroad and decides to pursue life differently this time.
 She tries to do everything that she never even thought about before.
 Would that be easy?
 Read this love and self-discovery book to find out.

 "This book took me out of my comfort zone, and I was truly surprised by the kind of impact it had on me.
 The compelling storyline made it easy to resonate with the characters.
 I would recommend this book to those navigating the troubles that come with early adult years."